paulboot/docker-explained/Dockerhub Images Explained.md

 # optional: ensure that pip is up to date
 RUN pip install --upgrade pip

+# optional: environment
+ENV PORT 80
+ENV HOSTNAME=gns3vm

+# optional: expose ports
+EXPOSE 8888

 # first we COPY only requirements.txt to ensure that later builds
 # with changes to your src code will be faster due to caching of this layer
 COPY requirements.txt .
 RUN pip install -r requirements.txt

 # copy all your custom modules and files from the src directory
+# NOTE .dockerignore can be used to ignore files!
 COPY src/ .

 # specify the script that will be executed on container start